Oyster farming: History

 The Ancient Romans started farming the Thames Estuary in Hampton-On-Sea, or Kent, England from the 1st Century to approximately the 4th Century.
 They would export the oysters back to Rome and throughout the Roman Empire.
-Then on July 25, 1864, The Herne Bay Hampton and Recuiver Oyster Fishery Company moved into the area to start oyster farming.
+On July 25, 1864, The Herne Bay Hampton and Recuiver Oyster Fishery Company moved into the area to start oyster farming.
 In the 1870s the oyster trade suffered from overfishing and sent the industry into a decline.
-This caused the government of England to make the 1877 Act to solve the problem.
+This caused the government of the United Kingdom to pass the 1877 Act to solve the problem.
 This act prevented the sale of dredged oysters from the months of June through August, and freshwater pond oyster sales from between May and August.
 A couple of years later the company closed its doors and all the assets were sold by 1881, closing the oyster farming in the Thames Estuary area in England.

-Another place in England that is famous for its oyster fishing is Whistable.
-The area's “kentish flats” have been used since the Romans started.
+Another place in England that is famous for its oyster fishing is Whitstable.
+The area's "kentish flats" have been used since the Romans started.
 The oysters would get shipped to Italy, where Roman Emperors would pay for them by their weight in gold.